apigee-labs/rapier/README.md

     }
 ```

+The format of the resource for multi-valued realtionships is under the control of the Rapier author - this Collection format is used here as an example.

-[The author of this example should consider including a 'self-URL' property in the representation of an item]
+The author of this example should consider including a 'self-URL' property in the representation of an item.

 ### To-do List Extended